Self-employed people and small business owners tend to spend a lot of their own money on work.

 🚗 Car expenses

-If you drive at all for your 1099 work, you can deduct all your car-related expenses.
-From your gas and insurance, to your lease payments and vehicle depreciation, and more, all these costs are deductible on your taxes.
+If you drive at all for your 1099 work, you can deduct all your car-related business expenses.
+From your gas and insurance to your lease payments, vehicle depreciation and more, all these costs are deductible on your taxes.

 There are two ways to claim car expenses: using the standard mileage rate, or deducting your actual vehicle expenses.
-If you want to learn more about the pros and cons of each method, check out our post on mileage vs. actual expenses.
+To learn more about the pros and cons of each method, check out our post on mileage vs. actual expenses.

 Here's a general rule of thumb: if you drive a pretty typical amount, you're probably better off deducting actual expenses.
 If you drive a lot for work, though — say, as a rideshare or delivery driver — you'll likely benefit from using the standard mileage rate.